-But only a few years into its contract, Iowa Student Loan announced that Aspire Resources would no longer service federal loans.
+But, only a few years into its contract, Iowa Student Loan announced that Aspire Resources would no longer service federal loans.

-“Revenue from the contract is primarily driven by the number of accounts being serviced, and the number of accounts allotted to Aspire, including future projections, simply was not enough to generate the revenue needed to offset the costs,” McCullough said.
+“We recently decided to exit the Direct Loan servicing business due to the heavy cost burden of maintaining this federal contract,” Steve McCullough, Iowa Student Loan president and CEO, said in an August 2015 press release.
+“Revenue from the contract is primarily driven by the number of accounts being serviced and the number of accounts allotted to Aspire, including future projections, simply was not enough to generate the revenue needed to offset the costs.”

-Following the announcement, Aspire Resources transferred its federal Direct Loans to the Missouri Higher Education Loan Authority (MOHELA).
+Following the announcement, Aspire Resources transferred all its federal Direct Loans to the Missouri Higher Education Loan Authority (MOHELA).

 So what does Aspire Resources do now?